peter-sattler/stats-api/README.md

 Where:

-* sum is a double specifying the total sum of transaction value in the last 60 seconds
+* _sum_ is a double specifying the total sum of transaction value in the last 60 seconds
-* avg is a double specifying the average amount of transaction value in the last 60 seconds
+* _avg_ is a double specifying the average amount of transaction value in the last 60 seconds
-* max is a double specifying single highest transaction value in the last 60 seconds
+* _max_ is a double specifying single highest transaction value in the last 60 seconds
-* min is a double specifying single lowest transaction value in the last 60 seconds
+* _min_ is a double specifying single lowest transaction value in the last 60 seconds
-* count is a long specifying the total number of transactions happened in the last 60 seconds
+* _count_ is a long specifying the total number of transactions happened in the last 60 seconds

-### Requirements:
+### Other Considerations:

 For the REST API, the biggest and maybe hardest requirement is to make the __GET /statistics__ execute in constant time and space.
 The best solution would be O(1).
 It is highly recommended to tackle the O(1) requirement as the last thing